Holland Land Company: Treaty of Big Tree

 Before Morris could give the Holland Land Company title to this land, it was still necessary to extinguish the Indians' title to it.
 This was achieved at the 1797 Treaty of Big Tree, executed on the Genesee River near modern-day Geneseo, south of Rochester, New York.
-Representatives of the Holland Land Company, Robert Morris, and the Seneca, and a commissioner for the United States gathered at Big Tree in August, 1797 and negotiations began.
+Representatives of the Holland Land Company, Robert Morris's son Thomas, the Senecas, and a commissioner for the United States named Jeremiah Wadsworth gathered at Big Tree in August, 1797 and negotiations began.
 Mary Jemison attended as the leader of the Seneca, and proved to be an able negotiator.
 Chiefs and Sachems present included Red Jacket, Cornplanter, Governor Blacksnake, Farmer's Brother and about 50 others.
 Red Jacket and Cornplanter spoke strongly against selling the land.
 They held out for reservations, lands which the Indians would keep for their own use.
 After much discussion, the Treaty of Big Tree was signed Sept.
 15, 1797.
 The native Indians were to receive $100,000 (about $ today) for their rights to about 3.75 million acres (15,000 km2), and they reserved about 200,000 acres (809 km2) for themselves.

 In 1802, the boundaries of the Cattaraugus Reservation were adjusted and a strip of Seneca lands along the Niagara River was acquired by the company.